 Stop Loss, Take Profit and Trailing Stop orders are guaranteed only during market hours.
 If these orders have not been executed during market hours, they may be executed at a different price if the market opens with a gap*.

-Limit/Stop, OCO and If/Then orders are not guaranteed when the market is volatile or not liquid.
+Limit/Stop and OCO orders are not guaranteed when the market is volatile or not liquid.
 These orders may be executed at a different price than the price specified in the order.

-*A market gap is the difference between the closing price of one period and the opening price of the next period.
-Market gaps most often occur between trading sessions, such as during the night or over the weekend.
+*A market gap is the difference between the closing price of one period and the opening price of the next one.
+Market gaps usually occur between trading sessions, such as during the night or over the weekend.

 Why is my Pending Order not executed?

 It is not executed because the triggering price is not reached.
-We advise you to see the price history of the instrument using our charts.
+Using our charts to view the price history of the instrument might be a good idea.

 What is an Entry Pending Order?

-An Entry Order is an order initiating an open position.
-It could be a Pending Order to enter the market at a specified price.
-Entry Orders are two major types, Limit Entry and Stop Entry Orders.
-Entry Orders allow you to enter the market at a more favorable price.
-In Trading 212, you can use Limit/Stop, If/Then and OCO as entry orders.
+An Entry Order is an order that initiates the opening of a position.
+It could be a Pending Order to enter the market at a prespecified price.
+There are two major types of Entry Orders: Limit Entry and Stop Entry Orders.
+Entry Orders allow you to enter the market at a more favourable price.
+In Trading 212, you can use Limit/Stop and OCO as entry orders.

 What is an Associated Pending Order?

 An Associated Order is a Pending Order related to an already open position.
-An Associated Pending Order sets certain conditions (such as price/distance from the market price); when these are met, the position is closed.
-An Associated Pending Order closes the whole position and partial close is not available.
+An Associated Pending Order sets certain conditions, such as price/distance from the market price; when these are met, the position is closed.
+An Associated Pending Order closes the whole position; partial close is not available.
 In Trading 212, such orders are the Trailing Stop and Take Profit/Stop Loss.

 What is a Take Profit/Stop Loss Order?

 When creating a Take Profit/Stop Loss Order, you will have to assign a specific target price value.
-You will not be able to specify exact values for Take Profit, Stop Loss, and the Distance to the current price – their values will be automatically calculated by the platform.
+You will not be able to specify exact values for the Distance to the current price - its value will be automatically calculated by the platform.